-You can also learn about environmental science studies abroad on our Buenos Aires Summer – Agricultural & Environmental Sciences Program.
-You’ll get an inside look at Argentina’s agricultural markets, and enroll in courses on Biotechnology, Agribusiness, and more.
+You can also learn about environmental science studies abroad on our Buenos Aires Summer – Language & Argentine Studies Program.
+With the option to enroll in courses on Biotechnology, Agribusiness, and more, you’ll get an inside look at Argentina’s agricultural markets.
 Plus, your learning will extend beyond the classroom on course-related excursions that immerse you in the local environment.

 3. Cape Town, South Africa

 Living an environmentally-friendly life while studying abroad in Cape Town means spending most of your time outdoors.
 With plenty of exciting adventures right at your fingertips, going green in Cape Town is simple and thrilling.
 The Mother City is home to countless scenic hiking trails and routes where you can take in the natural beauty of the city.
 Hiking Lion’s Head is a must – this short summit in the Table Mountain National Park offers sweeping views of Cape Town, and is a great spot to watch the sun set.

 Once you’ve worked up a hearty appetite, grab some food at one of Cape Town’s ecofriendly restaurants.
 The Neighbourgoods Market runs every Saturday at The Old Biscuit Mill in Woodstock, and offers home-grown foods and locally-produced goods.
 Environmentally friendly and delicious.